aboavent/ai-ml-bb-2021/week1/day3/README.md

 - [Sagemaker Labs](https://catalog.us-east-1.prod.workshops.aws/v2/workshops/6ff48ab1-6732-4108-afaa-b598665fb4b0/en-US/sagemaker-labs)

 These labs cover SageMaker's built-in algortihms and how to create your own custom algorithms.
-The built-in algorithms are ready-to-use, scalable, and optimized for the AWS environment, as examplified in the XGBoostLab.
+The built-in algorithms are ready-to-use, scalable, and optimized for the AWS environment, as exemplified in the XGBoostLab.
 The main Deep Learning Frameworks: PyTorch, Tensor Flow, and Apache MXNet are all supported, and each has an associated lab.

 ## Additional Resources
 - https://aws.amazon.com/blogs/mt/enable-self-service-secured-data-science-using-amazon-sagemaker-notebooks-and-aws-service-catalog/